-The Health District's financial position declined during fiscal year 2024-2025.
-The national public health emergency put in place at the start of the pandemic expired on May 11, 2023.
-Grant revenue provided for the pandemic response is expected to expire as remaining projects and deliverables for the existing grants are completed.
+The Health District has an improved financial position even with the continued impact of the COVID-19 pandemic during fiscal year 2022-2023.
+To properly respond to and manage the pandemic, additional resources were required which included personnel, supplies, services, and equipment.
+The national public health emergency put in place at the start of the COVID-19 pandemic expired on May 11, 2023.
+Grant revenue provided for the COVID-19 response is expected to expire as remaining projects and deliverables for the existing grants are completed.